 F2 is the factor of safety for phase 2, i.e., in-service phase, and

-D2 is calculated fatigue damage ratio for phase 2, i.e., in-service phase, during the service life (e.g., 20 years).
+D2 is calculated damage ratio for phase 2, i.e., in-service phase, during the service life (e.g., 20 years).

 For F2, 10.0 is considered to be a normal factor of safety for critical and non-inspectable structural components under in-service loading conditions.
 For F1, the factor may be less than ten, depending on the level of confidence in (1) the quality of the site-specific soil data, (2) the quality control of the pile driving process, and (3) the procedure in estimating the pile driving stresses used in the analyses.